dude-with-the-long-username/FOSS-workshop/README.md

 * [OpenWRT](https://openwrt.org/) (Really feature rich & much more secure than your stock router firmware)

-Custom ROMs for your phone:\
+Custom ROMs for your phone:<br>
     Good ROMs depend on each individual phone model & ROM maintainer.
-These are some commonly available ROMs available for a LOT of phone models.\
+These are some commonly available ROMs available for a LOT of phone models.

 * Lineage OS, Paranoid Android, Pixel Experience......(For your Android phone)\
-      (There maybe better ROMs for your phone based on these....search in your phone model's telegram group)\
+      (There maybe better ROMs for your phone based on these....search in your phone model's telegram group)<br>

 For your home server: